Spruce seedling

 Supplier Code of Conduct (SCoC) coverage

-Stora Enso measures the proportion of total supplier spend covered by its Supplier Code of Conduct (SCoC) for all categories and divisions.
-The total supplier spend excludes joint operations, intellectual property rights, leasing fees, financial trading, government fees such as customs charges, and wood purchases from private individual forest owners.
+The share of supplier spend (rolling 12 months) covered by the Supplier Code of Conduct (SCoC).
+Excludes joint operations, intellectual property rights, leasing fees, financial trading, government fees such as customs, and wood purchases from private individual forest owners.
+Excluding De Jong Packaging Group.

 Quick links